palevell/tweepy-trc/README.rst

 ------------

-tweepy-trc is distributed on `PyPI <https://pypi.org>`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 2.6+.
+tweepy-trc is distributed on `PyPI <https://pypi.org>`_ as a universal wheel, is available on Linux/macOS and Windows, and supports Python 3.6+.

 .. code-block:: bash